hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/evm-transaction-response-codes.md

 - **INVALID_MAX_AUTO_ASSOCIATIONS**
   - The maximum automatic associations value is not valid.
 The most common cause for this error is a value less than `-1`.

+- **REQUESTED_NUM_AUTOMATIC_ASSOCIATIONS_EXCEEDS_ASSOCIATION_LIMIT**
+  - Cannot set the number of automatic associations for an account more than the maximum allowed token associations tokens.maxPerAccount.
+If you would like to exceed that, you should set maxAutoAssociations to -1.

+- **PROXY_ACCOUNT_ID_FIELD_IS_DEPRECATED**
+  - Proxy account ID field is deprecated.

 - **INVALID_AUTORENEW_ACCOUNT**
   - The `autoRenewAccount` specified is not a valid, active account.